-Argilos is situated on the north Aegean coast, four kilometers west of the Strymon delta.
+Argilos is situated on the north Aegean Coast, four kilometres west of the Strymon delta.
 It is one of the earliest Greek colonies in this area, founded in 655/54 B.C.
-Excavations conducted by the University of Montreal and the Greek Ephoreia of Kavala have uncovered extensive architectural remains, covering all periods of occupation.
-The city prospered for some 300 years and was destroyed by Philipp II, the father of Alexander the Great, in 357 B.C.
-Only the Arcopolis remained occupied for another 100 years.
+Excavations conducted by the University of Montreal and the Greek Ephoreia of Serres have uncovered extensive architectural remains, covering all periods of occupation.
+The city prospered for some 300 years and was destroyed by Philip II, the father of Alexander the Great, in 357 B.C.
+Only the Acropolis remained occupied for another 100 years.

-Only 30 students will be accepted for this excavation season, which will combine three components :
+Only 30 students will be accepted for this study season, which will combine three components :

-2. Practical: methodology and excavation techniques, work on the site (including architectural and stratigraphic drawing, working with electronic surveying instruments, etc.) and at the museum, cleaning and cataloging of artefacts, documentation, etc.
+2. Practical: methodology and excavation techniques, work on the site (including architectural and stratigraphic drawing, working with electronic surveying instruments, etc.) and at the museum, cleaning and cataloguing of artefacts, profile drawing, documentation, etc.

 3. Discovery: field trips to various archaeological sites and museums in the region and optional 3-day stay on the beautiful island of Thassos.